wilsonespina/jsonresume-theme-wilson-cv/README.md

 ## Remaining tasks

 * Make the resume page mobile responsive.
-* Add a custome schema as some new properties do not match the origin [schema](https://jsonresume.org/schema)
+* Add a custom schema as some new properties do not match the origin [schema](https://jsonresume.org/schema)

 Inspired by https://www.npmjs.com/package/jsonresume-theme-caffeine